On this dayJul 06, 2016

 Ms. Reynolds used her cell phone to broadcast a live stream of the aftermath on social media.
 In the tragic footage, Mr. Castile sits wounded and slumped over in the driver's seat as Officer Yanez barks orders at him and a little girl tries to console her shocked mother from the back seat.

 Police who arrived at the scene following the shooting rendered no medical aid to Mr. Castile as he bled to death, instead comforting the crying police officer who had killed him.
-Mr. Castile died at the hospital 20 minutes after the shooting and Officer Yanez was placed on medical leave pending an investigation.
+Mr. Castile died at the hospital 20 minutes after the shooting, and Officer Yanez was placed on medical leave pending an investigation.

 Philando Castile was shot and killed less than 24 hours after the videotaped fatal police shooting of Alton Sterling in Baton Rouge, Louisiana.
 His death added to national protests and also generated local demonstrations, in which community members joined to mourn his death and praise his contributions as a kind and inspirational elementary school employee.